Hongqin-Li/blog/docs/dp/tree-based-dp/luogu-3554.md

 The first line of the standard input contains a single integer $n (1\le N\le 300000)$, the number of towns in Byteotia.
 The towns are numbered from $1$ to $n$, where the number $1$ corresponds to the capital.

 The road network is described in $n-1$ lines that then follow.
-Each of those lines contains two integers,$a,b(1\le a,b\le N)$, separated by a single space, indicating that towns $a$ and $b$ are directly connected with a two way road.
+Each of those lines contains two integers, $a,b(1\le a,b\le N)$, separated by a single space, indicating that towns $a$ and $b$ are directly connected with a two way road.

 ## Output